zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/discussion_data.rst

 anonymous
 -----------
-  If true, this ``CommentThread`` or ``Comment`` displays in the user interface as written by "anonymous", even to those who have moderator privileges in the forums.
+  If true, this ``CommentThread`` or ``Comment`` displays in the user interface as written by "anonymous", even to those who have course staff or discussion administration roles in the course.

 anonymous_to_peers
 --------------------
-  Not used.

-  **History**: The idea behind this field was that ``anonymous_to_peers = true`` would make the comment appear anonymous to other students, but would allow the course staff to see who you were.
-However, the feature was never implemented in the user interface, and only the ``anonymous`` field is actually used.
-The ``anonymous_to_peers`` field is always false.
+  If true, this ``CommentThread`` or ``Comment`` displays in the user interface as written by "anonymous" to students, but  course staff and discussion administrators see the author's username.

 at_position_list
 ------------------